-Our commercial sales activities are generating gross profit and positive cash flow.
-We have secured a key customer whose demands are currently greater than what we can supply hence we are devoting significant resources to maintain and increase our sources of rare earth concentrate.
+We have secured a key customer whose demands are currently greater than what we can supply hence we are devoting significant resources to maintain and increase our sources of concentrate.
 Readily available sources tend to be found in waste piles of mining operations focused on other minerals, such as heavy mineral sand operations.
-With the general downturn in the natural resource sectors and mining and mineral processing in particular, these operations are looking to augment their revenues and are more open to discussing the sale of rare earths so long as ultimate buyers may legally import the concentrate.
-We are also in discussions with owners of prospective rare earth mines.
+These operations are looking to augment their revenues and are more open to discussing sales with us.
+We are also in discussions with owners of prospective mines.